Scientists have studied atoms for many years. As more experimental evidence has been collected, our understanding of atomic structure has improved.

 This was a groundbreaking idea at the time, and it helped to lay the foundation for future studies on atomic structure.
 However, as scientific experimentation advanced, some parts of his theory were found to be incorrect.

-In 1897, physicist J.J Thompson challenged John Dalton’s atomic theory by conducting an experiment with a cathode ray-tube.
+In 1897, physicist J.J Thomson challenged John Dalton’s atomic theory by conducting an experiment with a cathode ray tube.
 This experiment revealed that atoms could indeed be divided into smaller parts.
-As a result, Thompson discovered the electron as a negatively charged subatomic particle.
+As a result, Thomson discovered the electron as a negatively charged subatomic particle.

 He proposed the “plum pudding” model, where atoms were made up of negatively charged electrons inside a positive charge.

-As the electrons have a negative charge, Thompson assumed that the rest of the atom had a positive charge.
+As the electrons have a negative charge, Thomson assumed that the rest of the atom had a positive charge.
 So, this arrangement resulted in a neutral overall charge for the atom.

 This was a huge step forward in our understanding of atomic structure, as we gained an understanding of the role of electrons within atoms.